Pskov State University: Soviet Union era

 In October 1919, the teacher's training college and teacher's institute were merged into the Institute of National Education (INE) to train teachers of primary and secondary schools and political education workers.
 In 1923, INE was transformed into a pedagogical college - a secondary educational institution to train teachers of primary schools and employees of preschool and political, educational institutions.
 On May 7, 1932, the Pskov Pedagogical institute was opened.
 For two years, the university and institute shared the same building and director, Nikolai Vladimirovich Falyutinsky.

 In 1934, the Pskov Pedagogical Institute moved to a separate building and administration.
 The university was transformed into a two-year teachers’ institute for the training of teachers of seven-year schools was opened.
 The previous departments were transformed into faculties.
 The university had two faculties - physico-mathematical and natural sciences.
 In 1935, the Soviet government added the name of Sergei Mironovich Kirov to the name of the Pskov Pedagogical Institute.

 In 1936, the first classes graduated from the pedagogical and teaching institutes.
 There were 933 graduates in total before 1941.
 On July 8, 1941, during the German invasion of the USSR, institute employees fled Pskov to Kirov.
 The institutes suspended operations until the end of World War II.
 By the end of the war, the facilities for the two institutes had been almost completely destroyed.
 In May 1945, the Soviet Government started rebuilding the institutes, starting with four faculties: physico-mathematical, natural sciences, history, and literature.
 In 1952, the teacher's institute was disbanded.

 In 1956, the institute inaugurated a five-year term of study and started to train teachers.
 In 1957, the Vyborg Pedagogical Institute in Vyborg, Russia, was merged into the Pskov Pedagogical Institute.
 The number of teachers increased by 100 people, and the number of students by more than 1,000.
 On June 15, 1963, the faculty of foreign languages was established.

 In 1970, the Pedagogical Institute in Velikiye Luki was merged into the Pskov Pedagogical Institute.
 In 1977 a Faculty of Primary Classes was established.
 On August 10, 1982, the institute received the Order of the Badge of Honour from the Presidium of the Supreme Soviet of the USSR.

 Russian Federation era

 In 1997, the Faculty of Technology and Entrepreneurship was established.
-On March 22, the institute was rename Pskov State Pedagogical University (PSPU).
+On March 22, the institute was rename Pskov State Pedagogical University.
 In December 2007, PSPU was recognized by President Vladimir Putin "for achievements in scientific and pedagogical activities and a great contribution to the training of qualified specialists".
 In 2011, PSPU was merged with the other schools to become Pskov SU.